deve-sh/InternsHub/README.md

 - **js/** : Contains all the JavaScript required for the app.
 - **styles/** : Contains all the Styles required for the app, inline styles have not been used in order to minimize inconsistency of design.

+## Problems and Issues

+For any issues or problems arising out of the app, please do let me know.

+Just send me a message or [mail me](mailto:devesh2027@gmail.com).